 In the fall of 2016 Council approved the trial Disc Golf Course in Coal Creek Historic Park as a permanent park amenity.
 The Village will continue to work in partnership with the Comox Valley Disc Golf Club to manage the course and to make ongoing improvements.

 The Village is working to implement the Cemeteries Master Plan.
-In 2017, this will include a new natural burial area, and improvements to landscaping and irrigation in the cemetery.
+In 2017 and 2018, this will include a new natural burial area, and improvements to landscaping and irrigation in the cemetery.
 Find out more about projects at the Cumberland Cemetery.

 Comox Lake Road

 A 200 m section of Comox Lake Road that was subject to a 2015 slope stabilization project has settled and compacted, and was paved in spring 2016.

 In 2015 and 2016, new heritage-style street name blades were installed in the historic Village commercial core area.
 These new wayfinding signs are located at key locations in the Village and point the way to parks, recreation facilities and other public venues.